 What is the alternative to using Timber Reveals?

 You may not need reveals on your windows and doors.
-If you have a finished opening (often when removing an old window the finished opening will still be in place), you can slot the window into the opening and screw it into place through the jambs.
-You can then simply silicon around the outside of the product or use some angle to cover any gaps.
+If you have a finished opening (often when removing an old window the finished opening will still be in place), you can slot the window into the opening and screw it into place through the jambs and head.
+You can then simply silicon around the outside of the product to seal it well and use some angle to cover any gaps.

 Windows and doors come with an aluminium fin attached.
-For this type of installation, the fin can be removed either by us at no extra cost or by yourselves on site.
+For the type of installation described above, the product can be ordered Defin (fin removed) or you can remove the fin yourself on site.